SwarmStorm/awesome/README.md

 *   [sherifButt/mindfullai](https://github.com/sherifButt/mindfullai) - (In Development) AI Mind Map Web App is an advanced mind mapping tool that harnesses the power of AI to generate, expand, and connect ideas in a dynamic, interactive, and visually appealing format.

-*   [scrapoxy/scrapoxy](https://github.com/scrapoxy/scrapoxy) - Scrapoxy is a super proxies manager that orchestrates all your proxies into one place, rather than spreading management across multiple scrapers.
-It manages IP rotation and fingerprinting, and smartly routes traffic to avoid bans.
+*   [scrapoxy/scrapoxy](https://github.com/scrapoxy/scrapoxy) - Scrapoxy has been discontinued.

 *   [LlamaGenAI/awesome-free-saas](https://github.com/LlamaGenAI/awesome-free-saas) - an awesome list of  free SaaS (software as a service) for you.